Unfold our FTC disclosure melodrama here. The following article was last updated on Oct 19, 2025 ...

 My Unexpected Transition From A Kawasaki Concours To A Honda Gold Wing

-My first sport touring weekend was a non-traditional one to be sure.
-Having just returned to motorcycling, I awakened my 1970 Honda CL100 from its twenty-five year slumber and began researching a means for its transport.
+My first sport touring weekend was a non-traditional one, to be sure.
+Having just returned to motorcycling, I awakened my 1970 Honda CL100 from its twenty-five-year slumber and began researching a means for its transport.
 The driftless region of Wisconsin was beckoning.

 A weekend of riding fun with other vintage motorcyclists was waiting for me there.
-"Don't look at it as a 250 mile ride.
-Look at it as five fifty-mile rides." said Bob Burns, a new mentor of mine.
+"Don't look at it as a 250-mile ride.
+Look at it as five fifty-mile rides," said Bob Burns, a new mentor of mine.
 Accepting the challenge, I experienced the trials and joys of traveling many miles on minimal displacement … all in one day.

 The Concours is an uber-capable, detuned 1000cc motor complete with a shaft drive, sixth gear and full fairing.
 The atmosphere in the saddle is quiet and the bike delivers all-day comfort even at high speeds.
-I rode the Concours through 500+ spirited miles of the "M2M", a back-roads tour along Wisconsin's best twisties.
+I rode the Concours through 500+ spirited miles of the "M2M," a back-roads tour along Wisconsin's best twisties.
 Riding the Concours that day taught me to make use of higher RPMs and lower gears.
 This bike is heavy but with the right touch, she's responsive and powerful.

 The arguments of former semi-professional racers echoed in my head.

-I remember the instructor at my advanced riding course having a Gold Wing.
+I remember the instructor at my advanced riding course having a Honda Gold Wing.
 He showed us just how nimble those so-called "whales" can be, diving into tight circles and figure eights on the practice course.
 He even ground his footboard with an impressive display of sparks.
-While certainly not the hyper sport-class that Ducati and Aprilia represent, the Wing remains legitimate for street riding.
-Also, there are groups that get a knee down on the Gold Wing during track day events.
+While certainly not the hyper sport-class that Ducati and Aprilia represent, the Honda Gold Wing remains legitimate for street riding.
+Also, there are groups that get a knee down on the Honda Gold Wing during track day events.

 Sidenote: My mid-range motorcycle, an '82 Yamaha XT550, is becoming the year-round go-to, single-passenger multi-tool.
 It has taken me through dirt riding school, the "Bucky Five" dual-sport event and ice riding.
 It stays.

-Are You Considering A Transition To/From Sport Touring Motorcycles?
+Are You Considering A Transition To/from Sport Touring Motorcycles?

 Riding style and posture have a big influence on which bikes we buy.
 What kind of motorcycling do you prefer?
 What inspires you about this particular sect of motorcycling?
 Your input is invited.
 Leave a comment and/or write an article!